PPthe2nd/FBSegm/README.md

 # FBSegm

-This code has been used in Papale et al., 2017.
-Foreground-background segmentation revealed during natural image viewing, bioRxiv.: https://www.biorxiv.org/content/early/2017/06/26/109496
+This code has been used in Papale et al., 2018?.
+Foreground-background segmentation revealed during natural image viewing, *eNeuro* (Accepted)

 **Abstract**